Chart Color Schemes

 The level of cultural diversity witnessed in Armadale was found to be above average when compared nationally for a number of language and cultural background related metrics

-Armadale, surveyed in 2016, had a higher proportion of residents speaking languages other than English at home, with 19.7%, compared to the majority of local markets.
-Overseas-born individuals constituted 30.0% of Armadale's population.
-Christianity was the predominant religion, accounting for 41.4%.
+Armadale, surveyed in 2016, had a higher proportion of residents speaking languages other than English at home, with 19.7%, compared to most local markets.
+Born overseas, 30.0% of Armadale's population was recorded in the same year.
+Christianity was identified as the predominant religion, comprising 41.4%.

 Frequently Asked Questions - Diversity